Xiaowei-Wang/getcloudify.org/source/guide/3.1/installation-bootstrapping.md

 - [Cloudstack](reference-cloudstack-manager.html)

 {%note title=Note%}
 The manager blueprints are comprised not only by the *.yaml* file, but rather the entire directory in which the *.yaml* file resides.
-Make sure to copy the full directory for when using or editing manager blueprints.
+Make sure to copy the full directory for using or editing manager blueprints.
 {%endnote%}